Reunions Student Workers Needed

 Who is Eligible to Work Reunions?

 Any currently enrolled Princeton University undergraduate student may be considered for employment.
 In addition, Undergraduate students must complete and submit an I-9 form to the Office of Student Employment to be considered eligible to work on campus.
-Graduate students or students studying abroad during the spring semester are not eligible to work as dining student employees during Reunions.
+Graduate students are not eligible to work as dining student employees during Reunions.

 What is the position for which I am applying?